 Ribbon’s goal is to provide automation that hides eliminates the complexity of CNF management for each cloud-native function we provide

 Network Functions Virtualization

-Ribbon has been focused on delivering multiple software products as virtual network functions (VNFs) as well as our VNF Manager for orchestration and lifecycle management of our Ribbon VNF portfolio.
-Ribbon supports VNF deployment on OpenStack-based private clouds as well as on the three leading public clouds: AWS, Azure, and GCP.
+Ribbon has been already been delivering multiple software products as virtual network functions (VNFs) that can be deployed on OpenStack-based private clouds as well as on public clouds such as AWS, Azure, and GCP.